nikhil9640/FIFA-World-Cup-Analysis/README.md

 Visualized historical performance using Python libraries such as Matplotlib and Seaborn.

 ### Insights Generation:
-Highlighted standout teams, players, and tournaments.
+Highlighted standout teams, players and tournaments.

 ## Tools and Technologies Used
 Programming Language: Python